-The words were spoken by the mother of a 5-year-old boy who tragically choked to death on a piece of a rubber glove.
+The words were spoken by the mother of a five year old boy who tragically choked to death on a piece of a rubber glove.

 She told reporters that her child was blowing up a latex rubber glove like a balloon — and said she yelled at him to stop.
 Apparently, when the boy didn't listen, the woman made no effort to actually get up and take the glove from him, because a few moments later a piece of the glove lodged in the boy's throat, and he died.